Required

 Role of an Attorney

 Obviously, not everyone who commits a theft, whether it is a felony or a misdemeanor, goes to jail.
 It is the defense lawyer’s job to get the client exonerated.
 If they cannot get the client exonerated, then they are tasked with getting the charges or sentence down as low as possible.
-To best defend against such a charge, an individual should not hesitate before contacting an attorney.
+To best defend against such a charge, an individual should not hesitate to contact an attorney.

 Palm Beach Gardens